Disconnect the power cord before cleaning or leave the door open to inactivate the microwave oven during cleaning.

 Interior - After Microwave Cooking

-The oven walls, ceiling and floor are stainless steel.
-Cleaning after microwave cooking is easy because no heat is generated to the interior surfaces; therefore, there is no baking and setting of spills or spattering.
+Cleaning is easy because little heat is generated to the interior surfaces; therefore, there is no baking and setting of spills or spattering.
 To clean the interior surfaces, wipe with a soft cloth and warm water.
 DO NOT USE ABRASIVE OR HARSH CLEANERS OR SCOURING PADS.
-For heavier soil, use mild soap; rinse thoroughly with hot water.
+For heavier soil, use baking soda or a mild soap; rinse thoroughly with hot water.
+NEVER SPRAY OVEN CLEANERS DIRECTLY ONTO ANY PART OF THE MICROWAVE OVEN.

 Interior - After Convection, Mix or Broil Cooking